What Does “Dog-Friendly” Mean?

 There are almost 200 dog-friendly restaurants and bars and over 100 dog-friendly hotels and short-term rentals in San Francisco, giving you a selection of places to eat and sleep.
 You and your pup can enjoy a dog-friendly, off-leash beach, visit a beer garden, or go on an adventure to the Golden Gate Bridge and have some professional pictures taken to commemorate your trip.

 11. Minneapolis, MN

 Just barely missing the top ten, Minneapolis is ranked the 11th most dog-friendly city in the US.
 There are 13 off-leash dog parks in Minneapolis, though they require a special off-leash permit to use.
-Still, there are at least 187 establishments that will let your dog eat and socialize with you, making this a great city to visit or live in with your dog.
+Still, at least 187 establishments will let your dog eat and socialize with you, making it a great city to visit or live in with your dog.

-Adoption in this city is quite simple and accessible, so if you don’t have a dog yet, don’t worry!
-You’ll certainly be able to find one in Minneapolis.
-Pet care is also reasonably priced and easy to access here.
-The average cost of pet sitting and pet care is just $12.75 per hour.
-And if you need healthcare for your pooch, there are dozens of animal hospitals and vets, so you’ll never have to drive more than a few minutes to find help.
+The average cost of pet sitting is just $12.75 per hour.
+And if you need healthcare for your dog, there are dozens of animal hospitals and vets, so you’ll never have to drive more than a few minutes to find help.

 12. Sacramento, CA

-On the other hand, pet rents and deposits at apartments and rental homes are pricier here than in other cities.
-Licensing fees are cheaper though.
-And for big families, this city allows up to three dogs and seven cats per household; perfect for pet-fanatics.
+On the other hand, pet rents and deposits at apartments and rental homes are pricier than in other cities.
+The licensing fees are cheaper, and for big families, Sacramento allows up to three dogs and seven cats per home.